metalcarratt/ministry/2024_itero_1/msg07.md

 Luke 1:28

 "You have been graced."
 Now God is going to come into you.
 In the OT God visited man many times, but He never stayed with them.
-But here He came to a little virgin and stayed with her, entered into her and became the very essence of he conceiving a wonderful Person.
+But here He came to a little virgin and stayed with her, entered into her and became the very essence of her conceiving a wonderful Person.
 True grace as revealed here is God coming to us, staying with us, entering into us.
 This is grace.

 - Song of Songs - at the beginning the lover is a horse, at the end she is leaning on her beloved.